RECREATIONAL ACCESS SUMMARY

 Firearms, including muzzleloaders, rifles, shotguns, and handguns, must be registered with the Fort Carson Provost Marshal’s Office before transporting onto Fort Carson or PCMS.
 Firearms are registered by submitting a completed Fort Carson (FC) Form 66-E (Registration of Personal Firearms).
 Firearm registration is done one time and may have multiple weapons listed on a single registration form.

-A downrange pass is required to enter any training area for wildlife recreational purposes or firewood collection on Fort Carson and PCMS.
+A downrange pass is required to enter any block or training area for wildlife recreational purposes, or firewood collection on Fort Carson and PCMS.
 A downrange pass is valid for a specific area or a combination of areas and for the date and time specified on the pass.
-When downrange, a printed-paper copy of the pass must be placed on the vehicle dashboard.
+When downrange, a printed-paper or handwritten copy of the pass must be placed on the vehicle dashboard.
 A downrange pass is not required to fish Womack, Townsend, Haymes, and Northside reservoirs.
-Possession of a valid permit is required to obtain a downrange pass.
+If you check out and back into a new block downrange you must update your downrange pass on a piece of paper for the new area you are moving to.

 Downrange passes can be printed or saved from your iSportsman account after you have completed checkin in for access through your dashboard.